August 29, 2022

 But what does it really mean to be data-driven?

-A data-driven organization is one that embraces a culture of data exploration, has company-wide policies and guardrails in place that ensure accuracy, and one that provides solutions that both analysts and non-analysts can use to find answers to important business questions.
-In a data-driven company, everyone is able to make decisions based on reliable, standardized information across many platforms, time zones, and teams.
+A data-driven organization means that everyone is able to make decisions based on reliable, standardized information across many platforms, time zones, and teams.

 It can be difficult to understand how effective your business is at using data to inform decision-making.
 One way to assess an organization’s data-driven capabilities is by benchmarking against the Mode data maturity model—take a look at the five stages below to see where you fall.